pablote3/basketball-java/accumulator/accumulator-scoreGame/README.md

 # accumulator-scoreGame

 The accumulator-scoreGame application retrieves game, roster, and standings statistics for NBA games and stores in a relational database.
+It uses Spring Integration to control application flow and relies on accumulator-services to supply Spring components.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get a local instance of the project up and running for development and testing purposes.

 ## Installing